-Third-party non-outsourcing risk
+Third-party and outsourcing risk

-Third-party non-outsourcing risk arises from arrangements where a third party provides a product or service to us or our customers.
-This risk could result in adverse financial, operational, reputational, legal and compliance impact arising from the failure of a third party to provide the product or service, or the third party's breaches of security, including data leakages.
-We manage this risk through the Group Third-party Non-outsourcing Risk Management Policy and Guidelines, supported by the GRC system.
+Third-party and outsourcing risk is the risk of adverse financial, operational, reputational, legal and compliance impact arising from the failure of a service provider to provide the service or to comply with legal and regulatory requirements, or a service provider's breaches of security.
+We manage this risk through the Group Third-Party and Outsourcing Risk Management Framework, policy, procedures and guidelines, supported by outsourcing and third-party risk management module in our Governance, Risk and Compliance (GRC) system.